Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 The green mythical creature on the façade of Murnau town hall is a lindworm, the heraldic animal of Murnau.

-Practical tips & excursions in the surrounding area
+Practical Tips & Excursions in the Surroundings

 Staffelsee near Seehausen at sunset